Hawks Thanksgiving Classic - PembinaValleyOnline.com

-The Manitoba Female AAA Midget Hockey League’s Pembina Valley Hawks are hosting their annual Thanksgiving Classic this weekend at the Access Event Centre in Morden.
-The Hawks will face the Regina Rebels, the Thunder Bay Queens, Swift Current Wildcats and the Weyburn Gold Wings.
+The Manitoba Female AAA Midget Hockey League’s Pembina Valley Hawks hosted their annual Thanksgiving Classic this weekend at the Access Event Centre in Morden.
+The Hawks faced the Regina Rebels, the Thunder Bay Queens, Swift Current Wildcats and the Weyburn Gold Wings.

 Friday, October 5th